samanthashleyrose/Employee-Tracker/README.md

 ## Description

-A command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+The Employee Tracker Database CLI is a command-line application built with Node.js, Inquirer, and MySQL.
+This tool is designed to streamline and simplify the management of a company's employee database, providing a user-friendly interface for efficient data handling.
+The CLI employs Inquirer to create an intuitive and interactive command-line interface, making it easy for users to navigate and perform various operations on the employee database.

 ## Table of Contents